-The Sun Ray server maintains a cache, in the Sun Ray data store, of printer configurations that users set up on the Windows Terminal Server, and it presents the appropriate configuration to the Windows Terminal Server when a user reconnects to it via the Sun Ray Connector.
+The Sun Ray server maintains a cache, in the Sun Ray data store, of printer configurations that users set up on the Windows Terminal Server.
+The Sun Ray server presents the appropriate configuration to the Windows Terminal Server when a user reconnects via the Sun Ray Connector.

-A new CLI, uttscprinteradm, has been created to help administrators to maintain this information.
+A new CLI, uttscprinteradm, helps administrators to maintain this information.
 It can be used to list the available information and to perform cleanup in case of user or printer deletion.
-See uttscprinteradm man page for further information.
+See the uttscprinteradm man page for further information.